coderefinery/jupyter/content/guide.md

   or as a type-along demo.
 - "Instructor demonstrates a plain git diff" should be done as demonstration.
-- "Making your notebooks reproducible by anyone via Binder" should be done as a 20 minute exercise but can be done as a demo.
+- "Making your notebooks reproducible by anyone via Binder" should be done as a 20 minute exercise but can also be done as a demo.
-- There are two optional exercises in "Sharing notebooks", one on trying to reproduce results from a published notebook, and on for R users who can try to deploy R Studio/ R Markdown to Binder.
+- There are three optional exercises in "Sharing notebooks", one on trying to reproduce results from a published notebook, another on sharing an interactive notebook on Binder, and one for R users who can try to deploy R   Studio/ R Markdown to Binder.
 - The "Examples" episode contains many interesting examples which can be used for demonstration or as exercises.
 The dependencies for ipywidget examples are typically tricky to install/enable in a group exercise.
 Instead they can be